MarvinVomberg/MarvinVomberg/README.md

 All projects are running in a docker environment when possible.
 I really want to learn more about k8s but had no real usecase yet.

-For smaller parts that need to be reactive I also use Alpine.js
+For smaller parts that need to be reactive I also use Alpine.js.
+Since I like the idea behind svelte, I am tinkering around with it for some while now and want to test it in a real project.

 Since I enjoy working on clean APIs, I want to learn Golang to write even more efficient microservices.